zrmacc/MCC/README.md

+# Compare Mean Cumulative Count Curves

+Zachary McCaw <br>
+Updated: 20-09-06

-# Description
+### Description

-This package provides functions for inference on the difference and ratio in areas under mean cumulative count (MCC) curves, comparing two treatment arms.
+This package provides functions for inference on the difference and ratio in AUCs comparing two mean cumulative count (MCC) curves.
 The MCC curves are estimated using the method of [Ghosh and Lin (2000)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.0006-341X.2000.00554.x), which allows for the occurrence of terminal events such as death.
+Also see [CICs](https://github.com/zrmacc/CICs) for comparing cumulative incidence curves.

-# Installation
+## Installation

 ```r
 devtools::install_github(repo = 'zrmacc/MCC')
 ```

-# Examples
+## Examples

+### Data

 Synthetic example data in the format expected by this package may be loaded via: